WSJF Agile Framework

 By default, the sprint is two weeks long.
 Customize it in the prioritization habits section.

-Pro tip: if your scores expired and didn’t finish the previous PI, you can always restore your scores and extend the prioritization period.
+Pro tip: if your scores expired and you didn’t finish the previous PI, you can always restore your scores and extend the prioritization period.

 Collaborative Prioritization